almenaraio/cfa/README.md

-# cfa
+# Confirmatory Factor Analysis in R
-Confirmatory Factor Analysis in R
+Just an example on how to perform a CFA for a unidimensional scale.